OpenSig/opensig-btc/README.md

     -h, --help             output usage information
     -V, --version          output the version number
     -a --address           limit output to compressed public blockchain address(es) only.
-Overrides -f -f --format <format>   specify the output format (see documentation) -w --wallet <file>     use the specified wallet file instead of the default wallet -v --verbose           display verbose error information
+Overrides -f -i --id                limit output to public id(s) only.
+Overrides -f and -a -f --format <format>   specify the output format (see documentation) -w --wallet <file>     use the specified wallet file instead of the default wallet -v --verbose           display verbose error information